clblamires/ninesjournal/_posts/2020-04-29-the-knight.md

 “Who goes there?!” boomed the Death Knight, standing and raising his weapon.

 Myrtle fired from her bow.
 The arrow struck the Death Knight in the chest, piercing through the armor.
 A horrid shriek filled the room and Darek fell to his knees, unable to cover his ears due to his bindings.
-He cried out.

 “Get him!” shouted Ickim, pointing to Darek.
 “I’ll get the Death Knight!”